-The Fund will be exposed to companies with smaller capitalisation.
+The Fund will be exposed to companies with mid to large capitalisation.
 These companies may, from time to time and especially in falling markets, become less liquid and experience short-term price volatility.
-They may also be less financially secure than larger, more established companies, and depend on a smaller number of key personnel, which increases the risk of the company's failure if a product fails, management changes or if there are other adverse developments.

-As at 30 June 2017 a positive 10% sensitivity would have had an impact on the Fund's operating profit and net assets attributable to unitholders of \$9,678,050.
+As at 30 June 2018 a positive 10% sensitivity would have had an impact on the Fund's operating profit and net assets attributable to unitholders of \$6,439,829.
 A negative sensitivity would have an equal but opposite impact.